 - The increased risk of inadvertently selling products to minors, triggering liabilities.

-Together, these risks make it difficult for merchants who sell tobacco and alcohol online to get a merchant account.
+Together, these risks make it difficult for merchants who sell tobacco and alcohol online to get a A business that accepts credit cards for goods or services. account.
 When they do get an account, the fees are often punishingly high for the service that is provided.